Constellation-Labs/documentation-hub/validate/automated/getting-started/nodectl-getting-started.md

 ### Command Reference Guide

-After installation is complete, the [command reference guide](/validate/automated/nodectl-commands) can help you navigate the features of nodectl, beyond standard Node management commands.
+After installation is complete, the [command reference guide](/validate/automated/nodectl-commands) can help you navigate the features of nodectl, beyond standard node management commands.